HeloyoM/csv-generator/README.md

   <p>If you have a sensitive eye you will notice that I applied:</p>
     <p>- SOLID priciples in the logic layer</p>
     <p>- DAG priciple</p>
+    <p>and all with clean and readable code that every child can understand</p>

   ## Stay in touch